 The majority of organisations conduct a pay review each year, whether or not it results in a pay increase for employees.
 Organisations can ensure that they are keeping up with the market by reviewing the value of annual pay awards in other organisations, using pay settlement analyses.

-When reviewing pay levels, you should bear in mind the level of the national minimum wage.
+When reviewing pay levels, you should bear in mind the level of the national minimum wage, which increases in April each year.
 Employers may also wish to conduct an equal pay review to ensure that their pay structures and rates comply with equal pay legislation.

 Sheila Attwood, managing editor, pay and HR practice